Skip to content

 Communicating effectively in the workplace is not just exchanging information.
 When done well, there is real power in internal communications to move organizations forward, engaging employees in collective action that supports the organization’s mission and vision.

-Leaders who consistently communicate the strategy in plain language, and use it as a tool to relate the organization’s initiatives and progress, help inspire and motivate employees, keeping them focused and working together toward success.
+Leaders who consistently communicate their strategy in plain language, and use communication as a tool to relate the organization’s initiatives and progress, help inspire and motivate employees, keeping them focused and working together toward success.

 What is Poor Communication in the Workplace?